 Before jumping into any cleanse, it is best to plan out your schedule in order to make sure you are cleansing at the appropriate time in your life.
 Here are some situations in which a more rigorous cleanse should be avoided:

 Do Not Perform A Cleanse During:

 - Major life changes (change in job, divorce, loss of loved one, move)

 - During times of heavy workloads and high levels of stress

 A cleanse can be performed in any amount of time that is appropriate for your current schedule, level of strength, level of health, age, and environment.
 Generally, most individuals perform an at-home kitchari cleanse for 3, 5, or 7 days, along with the proper amount of pre-cleansing and post-cleansing days that fall directly before and after the cleanse.

 Eating a mono-diet of kitchari, while taking cleansing herbs and teas, and performing the recommended therapies can be fairly depleting to your energy.
-Your lower energy levels must be honored in order to avoid longterm health issues.
+Your lower energy levels must be honored in order to avoid long-term health issues.
 Please avoid working too much, laborious activities, and strenuous exercise during the entirety of the cleanse.
-Resting and relaxation is a huge part of the detoxification process and will make your cleansing experience much more powerful, effective, and fulfilling.
+Rest and relaxation are a huge part of the detoxification process and will make your cleansing experience much more powerful, effective, and fulfilling.

 Ayurvedic Necessities For Your Cleanse